Familycare Consumer Pvt ltd ropes in Rubina Dilaik as Brand Ambassador for Bumtum - www.lokmattimes.com

 Familycare Consumer Pvt ltd ropes in Rubina Dilaik as Brand Ambassador for Bumtum

-PNN New Delhi [India], March 5: Familycare Consumer Pvt ltd is delighted to announce its association with renowned celebrity ...
+New Delhi (India), March 6: Familycare Consumer Pvt ltd is delighted to announce its association with renowned celebrity Rubina ...

-New Delhi [India], March 5: Familycare Consumer Pvt ltd is delighted to announce its association with renowned celebrity Rubina Dilaik, also known as Chhoti Bahu, as the brand ambassador for its baby care brand Bumtum.
+New Delhi (India), March 6: Familycare Consumer Pvt ltd is delighted to announce its association with renowned celebrity Rubina Dilaik, also known as Chhoti Bahu, as the brand ambassador for its baby care brand Bumtum.
 This association marks a significant step towards celebrating parenthood and prioritizing top-quality childcare for infants and toddlers.

 With her recent journey into parenthood and a steadfast commitment to providing the best care for her babies, Rubina Dilaik has emerged as an inspiring figure for new mothers nationwide.
 Her values closely align with the core ethos of Bumtum, making her the perfect choice to represent the brand.